-On the downside, as befits most Hollywood fare – e.g., Alfonso Cuarón’s Harry Potter and the Prisoner of Azkaban – Silberling and Gordon (and the film’s producers) have taken a mechanical approach to the narrative, thus obliterating whatever enchantment there may have been in the original work.
-(Handler’s own adaptation was discarded once Silberling – replacing Barry Sonnenfeld – came onboard.)
+On the downside, as befits most Hollywood fare – e.g., Alfonso Cuarón’s recent blockbuster Harry Potter and the Prisoner of Azkaban – Silberling and Gordon (and the Series of Unfortunate Events producers) have taken a mechanical approach to their movie’s narrative, thus obliterating whatever enchantment there may have been in the original work.
+(Handler’s own screenplay adaptation was discarded once Silberling – replacing Barry Sonnenfeld – came onboard.)

-Man of a handful of faces
+Lemony Snicket’s A Series of Unfortunate Events plot: Man of a couple of faces

 After a judge stupidly grants guardianship rights to the creepy Count Olaf (Jim Carrey) – a distant relative sporting a combination of bad hair, bad teeth, and bad manners – a family friend, Mr. Poe (Timothy Spall), leaves the children in his care.